aphiria/docs/installation.md

 <h2 id="server-config">Server Config</h2>

 Regardless of the approach you take below, you can access your Aphiria app via http://localhost:8080.
+Just make sure the _tmp_ directory is writable from PHP.

 <h3 id="docker-compose">Docker Compose</h3>